María Corina Machado: 2011 presidential candidacy

 In 2011, Machado launched her candidacy for the 2012 Venezuelan presidential election.
-The Los Angeles Times said that her name was raised as a potential candidate, and Michael Shifter stated that she was a future presidential contender "who can effectively communicate a vision for a post-Chávez Venezuela that can appeal to enough Chávez supporters".
+The Los Angeles Times said that her name was raised as a potential candidate.
 According to the Financial Times, Machado was "dubbed the new face of the opposition ...
 Even President Hugo Chávez has spoken of confronting her in the 2012 presidential elections."

-On 13 January 2012, during an eight-hour annual State of the Nation Speech by Chávez to the National Assembly, Machado confronted him about shortages of basic goods, crime, and nationalizations of basic industries.
+On 13 January 2012, during an eight-hour annual State of the Nation Speech by Chávez to the National Assembly, Machado confronted him about shortages of basic goods, crime, and nationalizations of industries.
 According to the Associated Press, she "boldly interrupted" Chavez's speech to accuse him of theft.
 El Estímulo reported that the "televised clash ... catapulted [her] into the public eye beyond the capital's borders", when she said to Chávez, "How can you talk about respecting the private sector in Venezuela when you've been dedicated to expropriation, which is stealing".
 According to El Pais, her family founded the national corporation Electricidad de Caracas, and the family steel companies (Sivensa and Sidetur) were "expropriated and destroyed by the Chavista administration"; Chávez "sent soldiers to take over seven of the company’s plants as part of his socialist nationalization program", according to the New York Times.

 The winner of the 2012 primary to be the opposition candidate against Chávez in the October presidential election was Henrique Capriles Radonski; according to the Associated Press, Machado "conceded defeat before the results were announced, saying she also will actively back Capriles".
+Chávez had predicted Machado's defeat in their prior confrontation when he pointed out that she was trailing badly in polls for the opposition primary.